ddd-crew/eventstorming-glossary-cheat-sheet/README.md

 **Constraint**
 A constraint is a restriction we have or need to design from our problem space when we want to perform a command/action, another word could be consistent business constraint or rule.
 The official color to use is a big yellow post-it.
 It was called an aggregate before which is now officially a legacy word in EventStorming, since we prefer not to use the word aggregate with business stakeholders.

-An aggregate is a Domain-Driven Design pattern that represents cluster of domain objects to make invalid state unrepresentable.
-We use the big yellow post-it to represent it.
-Because we want to avoid using the DDD jargon with our stakeholder, we can also use consistent business rule or constraint instead.

 ![Process picture](./resources/software-picture.jpg)
 ![Process design](./resources/software-design.jpg)